 • Thermal underwear, light jackets and some light sweaters

 • Camera gear and backpack to carry it all

-• Swimsuit, we won’t be swimming at the beach, but in Iceland’s geothermal pools
+• Swimsuit, you won’t be swimming at the beach, but in Iceland’s geothermal pools

 • Sunglasses and sunscreen are essential in the summer with the constant low-hanging sun and reflective terrain

-• Iceland is on 220-volt system, so we will bring a converter to plug in any devices, such as a cellphone charger, hair styling tools ( We have a teenage girl travelling with us )
+• Iceland is on a 220-volt system, so bring a converter to plug in any devices, such as a cellphone charger, hair styling tools ( We have a teenage girl traveling with us )

-• Some non-perishable snacks since their prices are heavily taxed and inflated in Iceland
+• Some non-perishable snacks since their prices are inflated in Iceland

 • A sleeping mask to help sleep, since the sun only sets for a few hours in Summer